 It is not uncommon for couples to remain separated without finalising their divorce for many years.
 It even has a term, called the “undivorced”.
 There are several reasons why some ex-couples choose to delay the divorce, including for financial reasons or to maintain joint insurance policies as a family, or simply not making it a priority and setting time to get the paperwork done.
 Some ex-couples also choose to remain married for the kids and to try to continue life as normal for as long as possible.

-In the case of Shriver and Schwarzenegger, the reasons the divorce may finally be coming to fruition could be for financial reasons, or romantic reasons, with Schwarzenegger said to be in a relationship with Heather Milligan, which he has been dating since 2013.
+In the case of Shriver and Schwarzenegger, the reasons the divorce may finally be coming to fruition could be for financial reasons, or romantic reasons, with Schwarzenegger said to be in a relationship with Heather Milligan, who he has been dating since 2013.

 Schwarzenegger is only believed to have hired his divorce lawyer relatively recently, while Shriver retained the services of celebrity divorce lawyer, Laura Wasser, back in 2011.